llnl/benchpark/docs/add-a-benchmark.rst

 provided in the Spack and Ramble repos.
 It is possible to overwrite the benchmark specifications provided in the Spack and Ramble repos;
 this is accomplished by adding the ``application.py`` and/or ``package.py`` to ``benchpark/repo/${Benchmark1}``, see :doc:`FAQ` for details.

+After satisfying the above prerequisites, in order to use your benchmark in Benchpark, you will need to create an experiment as described in :doc:`howto-add-an-experiment`.